biazhong/test/README.md

 ***Random Number Generation***

 PyPRS uses the `MRG32k3a_numba` package for random number generation.
-For more details about the `MRG32k3a_numba` package, please go to the <a href="adsdf">MRG32k3a_numba</a> page.
+For more details about the `MRG32k3a_numba` package, please visit the <a href="./MRG32k3a_numba.md">MRG32k3a_numba.md</a> file.
 If the simulation process requires multiple sources of randomness (e.g., interarrival times and service times in a queueing model), users can initialize multiple instances of `MRG32k3a_numba`.
 A source of randomness refers to distinct needs for random numbers in a simulation model.
 For example, a single-server queueing model might use:

 - One random number generator for interarrival times.
 - Another random number generator for service times.